pinco227/digicreche/TEST.md

         > - personal details: add new, save, add new, reset, works as expected.
         > - clicking on teacher's or parent's chat icon, opens chat window.
         > - clicking delete pupil, opens a confirm dialog, then deletes the pupil.
+        > ### Account :heavy_check_mark:
+        > - clicking on Update, submits the form and validates data.
+Errors are displayed if data is invalid.
+Success notification is displayed if data was submitted successfully.
+        > ### Manage Subscriptions :heavy_check_mark:
+        > - clicking on a school, opens school's subscription page.
+        > ### School Subscription :heavy_check_mark:
+        > - if no subscription, clicking on a price will display the card form, submitting card info, updates the page with new subscription data.
+        > - clicking on cancel subscription, updates the page and Re-activate subscription button appears.
+        > - clicking on re-activate button, updates the page and cancel button apperas.

    - ### Testing form validation
         > :heavy_check_mark: **Login** and **Registration** form: this form has built-in validation from all-auth package and backend validation from user model.